 I choose to make them in bulk, which means I only make sandwiches once per month!

 Just imagine what you can do with all that free time in the morning!

 I make a large batch with enough sandwiches for each of my children to have a sandwich for 20 days of school, plus a few more for weekends or busy weeknights.

 This is a total of about 48 sandwiches, and it only takes about 25 minutes!

 Simple Steps to Make Your Own Homemade Uncrustables

 1) Start with a Stainless Steel Sandwich Cutter

 This thing will change your life!

-It creates round, crustless sandwiches just like the ones you find in stores and that your children always want – but for a fraction of the cost and without a lot of the “not-so-healthy-stuff” that comes in frozen food.
+It creates round, crustless sandwiches just like the ones you find in the freezer aisle that your children want – but for a fraction of the cost and without a lot of the “not-so-healthy-stuff” that comes in frozen food.